msanatan/msanatan.github.io/source/_posts/2019/weekend-hack-another-scraper.md

                         help='Writer whose articles you want', required=True)

     # The user selects what format they would like the data in.
 A file can't be
-    # JSON and CSV at the same time (I don't care if they can, I really don't)
+    # JSON and CSV or CSV and Markdown at the same time so we make these options
-    # so we make these options mutually exclusive.
-One or the other
+    # mutually exclusive.
     group = parser.add_mutually_exclusive_group()
     group.add_argument('--csv', action='store_true',
                        help='Save data in CSV format')
     group.add_argument('--json', action='store_true',
                        help='Save data in JSON format')
+    group.add_argument('--markdown', action='store_true',
+                       help='Save data as Markdown articles for Hexo')

     # A simple way to manage log levels in your app!
     parser.add_argument('-l', '--loglevel', dest='loglevel',